 Again, a lot of this comes down to common sense.
 Do the calculation above, and be really honest about how much protein you are, or are not eating.
 Tweak how much you consume overtime until you find the sweet spot, and don’t get to hung up with the numbers.
 We all really know what a healthy balanced meal looks like.
 So go do that and see how it works out for you.

-Check out Joe Stoppani's nutritional rules for builing muscle below.
-There rules are taken from his 6 week shortcut to Strength Program (link to bodybuilding.com).
+Check out Joe Stoppani’s nutritional rules for building muscle below.
+These rules are taken from his 6 week shortcut to Strength Program (link to bodybuilding.com).

 In order to hit the 1-2 pound of muscle growth per month, you will most likely need to look into some form of supplementation.
 The 2 main supplements that are fairly important if you want to see good growth is whey protein and creatine.

-Now some of you may be able to get enough protien that you require from your standard diet.
-If so, that's great!
+Now some of you may be able to get enough protein that you require from your standard diet.
+If so, that’s great!
 However many people are very busy bees.
-Full time jobs, looking after kids, and other hobbies can all mean that your nutrition starts to slip away from you.
+Full-time jobs, looking after kids, and other hobbies can all mean that your nutrition starts to slip away from you.
 In such a case supplementing with a quality whey protein shake can be very beneficial.
-You can find out which Protein powder that we prefer by reading our supplements review HERE. *(review is here on this site but opens in a new window).
+You can find out which Protein powder that we prefer by reading our supplements review HERE.

 Another supplement that can really optimise your muscle growth is creatine.
 Creatine phsphate is an amino acid derivative that occurs naturally in the body.
 We also get it from certain foods such as red meats, and it is used like an energy reserve when the body.
 This comes in particularly useful when engaging in explosive exercise such as weight training as more energy will be available in the muscles.